nrwl/nx/docs/nx-cloud/features/split-e2e-tasks.md

 ### More Precise Flaky Task Identification

 Nx Agents [automatically re-run failed flaky e2e tests](/ci/features/flaky-tasks) on a separate agent without a developer needing to manually re-run the CI pipeline.
 Leveraging e2e task splitting, Nx identifies the specific flaky test file - this way you can quickly fix the offending test file.
 Without e2e splitting, Nx identifies that at least one of the e2e tests are flaky - requiring you to find the flaky test on your own.

+## Nx Cloud is Required to Run Atomized Tasks!

+Running a group of atomized tasks on a single machine takes longer than running the large e2e task.
+Nx Cloud [distributes](/ci/features/distribute-task-execution) the atomized tasks across multiple Nx agents in parallel.

+When running locally or if you cannot use Nx Agents, it's better to use the non-atomized target instead (`e2e` in the example above).